Miss India (film): Soundtrack

 The music is composed by S. Thaman and released by Aditya Music.
 The first single, "Kotthaga Kotthaga" written by Kalyan Chakravarthi and sung by Shreya Ghoshal and S. Thaman, was released on 7 February 2020.
 The next single "Lacha Gummadi" was sung by Srivardhini and released on 28 October 2020.
 The third single "Theme of Miss India" was sung by Harika Narayan and Sruthi Ranjani and was released on 29 October 2020.
 The album was released on 2 November 2020.

 Release

 The film was released on Netflix on 4 November 2020 in Telugu along with dubbed versions in Tamil and Malayalam Languages.

+Reception

+The film was given average to negative reviews by reviewers, with criticism for various contrivances and inconsistencies in the plot, poor dialogues and characterization, and a lack of understanding of misogyny.